 One of the best things to do in Paleahora is to wanter the small alleys in search of some of the oldest (and many) churches and chapels on the island.

 Explore The Best Beaches On Aegina

 It’s a great idea to rent a car, a scooter, or even a bike to move around on the island.
-Both the north and south coast have excellent beaches for you to sunbathe, swim, and relax.
+The north and south coast have excellent beaches to sunbathe, swim, and relax.
 Aegina is a Greek island, after all, so you’ll find numerous gorgeous beaches.
 These are some of the nicest beaches you can check on the island:

-The wide sandy beach is quite close to the main town of Aegina, fairly close to another gem you can visit on the island, the Temple of Apollo.
-The beach has impressively clear waters, and it’s quite safe if you’re visiting with children.
-Since it’s quite a popular spot and enjoys a relatively central position, you’ll easily find several tavernas and beach bars for snacks, drinks, and even a meal in full Greek style.
+The wide sandy beach is quite close to the main town of Aegina, reasonably close to another gem you can visit on the island, the Temple of Apollo.
+The beach has impressively clear waters, and it’s pretty safe if you’re staying with children.
+Since it’s quite a popular spot and enjoys a relatively central position, you’ll quickly find several tavernas and beach bars for snacks, drinks, and even a meal in full Greek style.

 Marathonas is probably the most popular beach in Aegina, it’s well-known among tourists, and you will usually find it quite crowded.
-For those who are into adrenaline and fun, on Marathonas, it’s possible to practice different water sports but also dive or explore the magnificent sunbed doing some snorkeling too.
+For those who are into adrenaline and fun, on Marathonas, it’s possible to practice different water sports and dive or explore the magnificent sunbed by doing some snorkeling.

-This is a remote place that not many tourists know about, so the beach is usually empty.
-The area is home to a magnificent landscape and amazing views of the island and the sea.
+Not many tourists know about this remote place, so the beach is usually empty.
+The area is home to a magnificent landscape, fantastic island views, and sea views.

-If you’ve decided to give this little fishing village a try, then don’t leave without first visiting its romantic seaside area.
-The beach is quiet and gorgeous; there are some scenic coves to explore and areas with sand, safer if you visit with children.
+If you’ve decided to try this little fishing village, don’t leave without first visiting its romantic seaside area.
+The beach is quiet and gorgeous; there are some scenic coves to explore and areas with sand, which is safer if you visit with children.